ozgrakkurt/sbbf-rs-safe/README.md

 ## Notes on WASM

 This library doesn't require nightly except if built using `wasm` target and `simd128` cpu feature enabled.
-It requrires nightly compiler only if the target is `wasm` and the `simd128` cpu feature is enabled.
+It requires nightly compiler only if the target is `wasm` and the `simd128` cpu feature is enabled.